-Posted by Allie Wergin, R.D.N.
+Allyn Wergin, R.D.N.

 The main differences between sea salt and table salt are in their tastes, texture and processing.
-Sea salt comes from evaporated sea water and is minimally processed, so it may retain trace minerals.
-The minerals sea salt contains depend on the body of water from which it is evaporated.
-This may promote a different taste or color in the salt.
-When speaking in terms of health, the minerals are minor and easily consumed through daily food intake.
+Sea salt comes from evaporated seawater and is minimally processed, so it may retain trace minerals.
+The minerals sea salt contains depend on the body of water where it's evaporated from.
+This also may affect taste or color of the salt.
+In terms of health, the minerals are minor and easily consumed through daily food intake.